Modes

 routes config is an array of route settings, and the overall look and behavior

-of the viewer at the designated route is defined by the layoutTemplate
+of the viewer at the designated route is defined by the layoutTemplate and

-functions for the route.
+init functions for the route.
 We will learn more about each of the above

 properties inside the route documentation